DevOpsThinkk/PostgreSQL-12-Ansible/README.md

-# Install PostgreSQL-12 on Centos 8
+# Install PostgreSQL-12 on Centos 8 using Ansible Role

 ## Features: